What are local exposition taxes?

 The rental of an automobile that requires more than one payment takes place at the automobile's primary location as indicated by an address for the automobile that is provided by the lessee and that is available to the lessor in the records that the lessor maintains in the ordinary course of the lessor's business, if the use of such an address does not constitute bad faith.
 The location of the rental is not altered by any intermittent use of the automobile at different locations.

-Note: Even if you are registered for Wisconsin sales and use tax, you must register for the local exposition tax if you make sales described in Answer 2.
+Note: Even if you are registered for Wisconsin sales and use tax, you must also register for the local exposition tax if you make sales subject to local exposition tax.
 We will send you a 15-digit local exposition account number for reporting the tax.

 Your filing frequency will be noted on your Business Tax Registration greeting letter.
 If the department changes your filing frequency, you will be notified in writing prior to the change.
 You must file for each "reporting period," even if no tax is due for that period.